SaidurRahman1004/my_trips/README.md

 | **🗺️ Google Maps Link** | View trip location on Google Maps | ✅ |
 | **⚡ Real-time Updates** | Changes appear instantly (StreamBuilder) | ✅ |
 | **💾 Cloud Backup** | All data stored securely on Firebase | ✅ |
+| **✅Push Notifications:** Stay updated with the latest app versions and announcements directly on your phone.
+| **✅Notification History:** Missed a notification?
+Check

 ### 🚧 What's NOT Included Yet: